jlbcontrols/Flintium/README.md

 Import /tags/instance.json into the root Tags folder in the Ignition Designer
 Import the tag-groups file (/tags/groups folder) into Ignition using the Designer
-Add fpImage folder to root of Image Management in Designer
+Add fpImage folder to root of Image Management in Designer Create a Logix Driver device called "plc1" on the gateway webpage Create a database connection called "MySQL" on the gateway webpage

 MODULES
 Two third party modules are used in this project, but neither are required.